suwacrab/aya/README.md

 ```

 NGI files are bitmaps that contain one, static image.
 Optionally,
-they may be split into multiple sub-images. (e.g for fonts, image atlases, etc.)
+their bitmap data may be stored split into multiple sub-images. (e.g for fonts,
+image atlases, etc.)

 ```
 *	header section